akb825/DeepSea/modules/Scene/SceneVectorDraw/README.md

 	* `textGradientOutline`: name of the shader for text with an outline using a gradient.
 Defaults to `"dsVectorTextGradientOutline"`.
 * `"VectorImage"`: vector image to draw within a scene with `VectorImageNode`.
 	* `image`: path to the vector image or base64 encoded data prefixed with `base64:`.
 	* `output`: the path to the output the vector image.
 This can be omitted if the vector image is embedded.
+If `resourceType` is `"Relative"`, this will be treated as relative to the scene resource file.
 	* `outputRelativeDir`: the directory relative to output path.
 This will be removed from the path before adding the reference.
 	* `resourceType`: the resource type.
-See the `dsFileResourceType` for values, removing the type prefix.
-Defaults to `"Embedded"`.
+See the `dsFileResourceType` for values, removing the type prefix, in addition to `"Relative"` for a path relative to the scene resources file.
+Defaults to `"Relative"`.
 	* `targetSize`: the target size of the vector image for the tessellation quality as an array of two floats.
 Defaults to the original image size.
 	* `sharedMaterials`: the name of the vector material set for shared material data.
 	* `vectorShaders`: the name of the vector material set for shared material data.